 Sometimes, we go through our entire lives without even paying attention to what goes on in our own heads.

 As a result, we end up just feeling whatever negative emotion that accompanies the messy thoughts.

 So, meditate.
+Participate in a spiritual cleanse.
 Pay attention to what thoughts come into your mind.
 And choose to give your attention to the positive thoughts.